followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/30 Data Binding/10 Read-Only Data in JSON Format.md

         End Function)
     )

 In addition, the `DataSource()` method has several overloads for configuring access to JSON data more briefly.
-Using them, you can specify the URL to data...
+Using them, you can specify the data's URL...

     <!--Razor C#-->
     @(Html.DevExtreme().SelectBox()